chenxingqiang/fanfei-agent/README.md

 ## Security disclosure

 To protect your privacy, please avoid posting security issues on GitHub.
-Instead, send your questions to security@dify.ai and we will provide you with a more detailed answer.
+Instead, send your questions to security@keyai.tech and we will provide you with a more detailed answer.

 ## License